-In 2006 there were three active deposition monitoring sites in New Jersey.
-Two of them are part of the National Atmospheric Deposition Program's (NADP) National Trends Network (NTN).
-These sites are located at Washington Crossing State Park and the Edwin B. Forsythe National Wildlife Refuge (NWR), also known as Brigantine, and are shown in Figure 2.
-A sample is collected each week from the sites, and is then shipped to the Central Analytical Laboratory (CAL) at the Illinois State Water Survey (ISWS) for analysis.
+Washington Crossing State Park and the Edwin B. Forsythe (NWR) are part of the National Atmospheric Deposition Program's (NADP) National Trends Network (NTN).
+A sample is collected every week from each site.
+The New Jersey Department of Environmental Protection (NJDEP) collects all samples from Washington Crossing.
+The United States Fish and Wildlife Service - Air Quality Branch (USFWS-AQB) is responsible for sample collection at the Edwin B. Forsythe NWR or Brigantine.
+All samples are then shipped to the Central Analytical Laboratory (CAL) at the Illinois State Water Survey (ISWS) for analysis.
 The CAL analyzes each sample with the goal of providing data on amounts, trends, and geographic distributions of acids, nutrients, and base cations in precipitation.
-The resulting data is then used by the U.S. Environmental Protection Agency to assess national deposition patterns and trends.
+The resulting data is then used by the U.S. Environmental Protection Agency (USEPA) to assess national deposition patterns and trends.
 (NADP, 2007)

-In addition to the NADP sites, the state collected samples at a site at the Ancora State Hospital in Camden County.
-Samples from that site are normally analyzed at the Department's own laboratory, but this year there were problems with the laboratory equipment and these samples have not been analyzed.
-Each of the sites has a sampler for collecting wet deposition (rain and snow) and a rain gauge for determining precipitation amounts.
+In addition to the NADP sites, the State also collected samples from an event sampler located at Washington Crossing next to the weekly sampler, and at the Ancora State Hospital site in Camden County.
+These samples are normally analyzed at the Department's own laboratory, but this year there were problems with the laboratory equipment and these samples have not been analyzed.

+Figure 2

-Figure 2 Acid Precipitation Monitoring Network - 2006
+Acid Precipitation Monitoring

+Network - 2007

-SUMMARY OF 2006 DATA
+SUMMARY OF 2007 DATA

-A summary of the 2006 wet deposition data is provided in Table 1.
+A summary of the 2007 wet deposition data is provided in Table 1.
 The table shows total deposition, pH, conductivity and concentrations of several important ions.
 When acidity is reported on the pH scale, neutral is considered a 7 with decreasing pH values corresponding to increasing acidity.
 Normal rainfall has a pH of approximately 5.6 due to the natural presence of carbonic acid in the air.
-The mean pH value recorded at the Washington Crossing State Park weekly sampler was 4.43 and the Edwin B. Forsythe NWR sampler recorded a mean pH of 4.70.
+The mean pH value recorded at the Washington Crossing State Park weekly sampler was 4.44 and the Edwin B. Forsythe NWR sampler recorded a mean pH of 4.56.